 1. Red, White, & Blue

-The “meatball” insignia uses three colors.
+There are three colors that make up the Meatball logo.
 You’ll find a bright red, set at Pantone 185, a dark blue that reminds us of the night sky, set at Pantone 286, and, of course, white.
 The NASA logotype worm is also that trademark red and typically sits against a white background.
 The official seal also uses red, white, and blue, with a small addition of yellow.
 As our national colors, it makes sense that these are so predominant in the designs.

 2. Stars & Wave